Réunion harrier: The current situation of Réunion harrier

 According to a 2010 estimate, the number of mature individuals of the Réunion harrier is around 200-560, including approximately 150-200 breeding pairs.

 Before humans arrived on Réunion Island, about 1000-2000 years ago, the population of Réunion harrier began to decline, followed by a dramatic decline 100 years ago after human settlement.
 Since the late 1970s, it has been believed that the population of Réunion harriers is at least stable and may increase after protective measures are taken.
 However, subsequent investigations found that between 2000 and 2010, the population density in some areas slightly decreased due to the expansion of human settlements and activity ranges during this period.

-A 2023 survay showed that the survival rate of juvenile and subadults birds of Réunion harrier is 66% per year, while the survival rate of adult birds is only 71%.
+A 2023 survey showed that the survival rate of juvenile and subadults birds of Réunion harrier is 66% per year, while the survival rate of adult birds is only 71%.

-This survy suggests that due to the low adult survival rate and declining reproductive rate of the Réunion harrier, even under optimistic estimates, the population of Réunion harrier is at high risk of near extinction in the next 40 years.
-Unless the survival rate and hatching success rate of adult birds significantly increase, or 10% -20% of imported females are introduced annually.
+This survey suggests that due to the low adult survival rate and declining reproductive rate of the Réunion harrier, even under optimistic estimates, the population of Réunion harrier is at high risk of near extinction in the next 40 years unless the survival rate and hatching success rate of adult birds significantly increase, or 10% -20% of imported females are introduced annually.

-In addition, due to the highlands on Réunion Island dividing the falcons into two clusters in the west and northeast, there is a low but significant genetic differentiation between the two.

 There is currently a significant phenomenon of inbreeding among the Réunion harrier, especially in the Northeast cluster species, where a considerable portion of the samples have first or second degree kinship relationships.
 During the process of inbreeding, although some of the most severe harmful mutations are eliminated, a large number of moderate effect harmful mutations accumulate in the population, which may pose a threat to the genetic health and adaptive potential of the population.
 There is evidence to suggest that the Réunion harrier is experiencing inbreeding depression, and an increase in hatching failure rate is a common manifestation of inbreeding depression in captive and wild bird populations.